 The Irish Emigration Museum is an interactive experience.
 It will guide you on a journey to discover the stories of Irish emigration around the world, from early times to the modern day.
 At EPIC you can step through 20 themed galleries to find out why people left, see how they influenced the world they found, and experience the connection between their descendants and Ireland today.
 EPIC is a 15-minute walk from the Academy Plaza Hotel.

 The Dublinia exhibition in Christ Church Cathedral covers the formative period of Dublin’s history from the arrival of the Anglo-Normans in 1170 to the closure of the monasteries in the 1540s.
-There are many exhibits which include videos, models and reconstructions, and some historical reconstructions.
+There are many exhibits which include videos, models and reconstructions, and some historical repairs.
 All in all, Dublinia is an exciting and enjoyable experience is for any tourist.

 8. Kilmainham Gaol

 Built in 1792, it is Ireland’s most famous disused prison.
-Throughout the years the prison held many famous Nationalists and Republicans.
+Throughout the years the prison held many prominent Nationalists and Republicans.
 The leaders of the 1916 Ester Rising were executed here.
 The prison was closed in 1924 and tours now run in the building give a good insight into the history of Irish Republicanism.
 Kilmainham Gaol Museum is open all year round, except for 24th, 25th and 26th December.

 9. Dublin Castle